 These are just a few of the projects the Prototype Integration Facility has been a part of in its brief history.
 As the nature of battle continues to evolve, operations like the PIF become more important to maintain a flexible and responsive military.
 The next time you hear about a nifty new military technology, there's a good chance it started out as a project at the PIF.

-To learn more about the PIF and other military topics, march on over to the links on the next page.
+To learn more about the PIF and other military topics, march on over to the links below.

 Related HowStuffWorks Articles